FREQUENTLY ASKED QUESTIONS

 Q: CAN YOU ADVISE US ON TIPPING/GRATUITIES?

 A: We treat our tipping discussion with great care.
 Our guide crew will work very hard to make your vacation the best it can be.
-If you wish to tip, we recommend treating it like a restaurant (anywhere from 10-15% of your trip cost for the crew).
-You can either give your lead guide cash at the end of the trip or put it on your credit card.
+If you wish to tip, we recommend treating it like a restaurant (anywhere from 10-20% of your trip cost for the crew).
+You can either give your lead guide cash at the end of the trip, write a check, or put it on your credit card at our boathouse or by calling our office in.
+The trip leader and other guides are well versed and can also answer any questions you may have.
 The gratuities will then be distributed among the guide crew.
 Give us a call if you wish to discuss further.
 And please know tips are not expected.

 Q: IS YOUR CREW VACCINATED FOR COVID-19 AND DO YOU REQUIRE VACCINATION FOR ALL ELIGIBLE TRAVELERS?